broadinstitute/imaging-platform-pipelines/README.md

 platform-pipelines
 ==================

-Our collection of "standardized" pipelines
+Our collection of "standardized" pipelines from the Imaging Platform.